 - Whenever you enter a temple, always take off your footwear.

-- Avoid pointing anyone or anything with feet when sitting on the floor by tucking the under.
+- Avoid pointing anyone or anything with your feet when sitting on the floor by tucking them under.

 - It is prohibited to take pictures of people when they are praying and the image of Buddha.